Configuration

 Outgoing Email

 Veracity can send emails to verify user accounts and support password reset.
-The system can also notify the administrator in the case of an unexpected restart of the software ( usually caused by an error).
-To configure outgoing email, all of the following settings must be populated.
+The system can also notify the administrator in the case of an unexpected restart of the software (usually caused by an error).
+To configure outgoing email, all the following settings must be populated.
 Veracity currently supports only SMTP for outgoing messages.

 Setting Name